gustavosbarreto/qml-browser/README.md

 ## QML module

-The QmlBrowser module provides QML types similar to basic Web Elements like links (HTML a tag).
+The Qml-Browser module provides QML types similar to basic Web Elements like links (HTML a tag).

 The QML types can be imported into your application using the following import statement in your .qml file.

-`import QmlBrowser 1.0`
+`import Qml-Browser 1.0`

 ### LinkArea

-Identical to `MouseArea`, but with `href` property and a default handler for mouse clicks.
+Identical to `MouseArea`, but with `href` property and a default handler for the mouse clicks.

 Example: